Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-get-campsites.md

 1. Run the application with `dotnet run` or by pressing F5 in Visual Studio.

-2. Open a web browser or a tool like Postman and navigate to:
+2. Open a web browser or a tool like Yaak and navigate to:
    - `https://localhost:<port>/api/campsites` to get all campsites
    - `https://localhost:<port>/api/campsites/1` to get the campsite with ID 1